The most common types of glaucoma, primary open-angle glaucoma and acute angle-closure glaucoma, have completely different symptoms.

 Sudden onset of visual disturbance, often in low light

 Both open-angle and angle-closure glaucoma can be primary or secondary conditions.
 They’re called primary when the cause is unknown and secondary when the condition can be traced to a known cause, such as eye injury, inflammation, tumor, advanced cataract or diabetes.
 In secondary glaucoma, the signs and symptoms can include those of the primary condition as well as typical glaucoma symptoms.

-Don’t wait for noticeable eye problems.
+Don’t wait for noticeable eye problems before booking an appointment with a physician.
 Primary open-angle glaucoma gives few warning signs or symptoms until permanent damage has already occurred.
 Regular eye exams are the key to detecting glaucoma early enough for successful preventive treatment.

 In addition, be aware that a severe headache or pain in your eye or eyebrow, nausea, blurred vision, or rainbow halos around lights may be the symptoms of an acute angle-closure glaucoma attack.
 If you experience two or more of these symptoms together, seek immediate care at an emergency room or an eye doctor’s (ophthalmologist’s) office right away.